-- 3.4 The presence of one or more of the following factors will make the imposition of a monetary penalty by the Commissioner less likely: - The contravention was caused or exacerbated by circumstances outside the direct control of the data controller and the data controller had done all that it reasonably could to prevent contraventions of the Act.
-For example it had a contract in place with a data processor and had properly monitored the data processor's compliance with the contract. - The data controller has already complied with any requirements or rulings of another regulatory body in respect of the facts giving rise to the contravention (the Commissioner will endeavour to work closely with other regulators with a view to ensuring that multiple penalties are not imposed on a data controller for what is in effect a single failure). - There was genuine doubt or uncertainty that any relevant conduct, activity or omission in fact constituted a contravention of the Act. - 3.5 If the Commissioner considers that there are other factors, not referred to above, that are relevant to his decision whether it would be appropriate to impose a monetary penalty in a particular case, the Commissioner will explain what these are.
+The person concerned had already complied with any requirements or rulings of another regulatory body in respect of the facts giving rise to the contravention (the Commissioner will endeavour to work closely with other regulators with a view to

+- ensuring that multiple penalties are not imposed on the same person for what is in effect a single failure). - There was genuine doubt or uncertainty that any relevant conduct, activity or omission in fact constituted a contravention of the Act or the 2003 Regulations, although simple ignorance of the law will be no defence. - 3.6 If the Commissioner considers that there are other factors, not referred to above, that are relevant to his decision whether it would be appropriate to impose a monetary penalty in a particular case, the Commissioner will explain what these are.
 Although there may not always be any other factors this provision allows the Commissioner to take into account circumstances that are not generally applicable but which are still relevant to the Commissioner's decision on whether or not to impose a monetary penalty in the case in question.